-20. Members in general concurred with the importance of strengthening collaboration between industries and vocational training providers, especially in the provision of attachment and practical training.

-21. The Administration assured members that all along, it had attached great importance to business-school collaboration.
+- 16. Members in general concurred with the importance of strengthening collaboration between industries and vocational training providers, especially in the provision of attachment and practical training.
+There was a suggestion that the Administration should make reference to the practices of some overseas universities and explore the feasibility of sandwich programmes comprising academic study and practicum training in alternate years. - 17.
+The Administration assured members that all along, it had attached great importance to business-school collaboration.
 Under the Pilot Scheme implemented by VTC starting from the 2014-2015 academic year, apprenticeship training for targeted industries would be provided to students alongside a guaranteed level of salary and incentive allowance.
 As informed by EDB, as at February 2015, the electrical & mechanical trades of the construction industry, printing industry, clock & watch industry and automobile industry had joined the Pilot Scheme with 377 apprentices in total.
 Meanwhile, VTC has also rolled out the Pilot Scheme specifically for the retail industry starting from the 2014-2015 academic year2.
+At the Panel meeting held on 15 July 2015, a member affirmed the usefulness of the Pilot Scheme, and considered that the training programmes offered by the Youth Colleges under VTC provided valuable articulation opportunities for many young people who did not excel in academic studies.